degawa/maps/README.md

 ```

 #### any_to_int32_map
-The `any_to_int32_map_type` maps keys of  the intrinsic types type to `integer(int32)` type values.
+The `any_to_int32_map_type` maps keys of the intrinsic types to `integer(int32)` type values.
 This type is provided only for demonstrating the feasibility of the hashmaps in stdlib and may not be suitable for practical use.

 ```Fortran
 use :: maps